neomjs/neo/README.md

 <!-- Scalable frontend architectures -->
 <h2 id="architectures">Scalable frontend architectures</h2>
-Most frontends today still look like this:

 <img src="https://raw.githubusercontent.com/neomjs/pages/master/resources/images/apps-today.png">

+Most frontends today still look like this.
 Everything happens inside the main thread (browser windows), leading to a poor rendering performance.
 The business logic happens inside main as well, which can slow down DOM updates and animations.
 The worst case would be a complete UI freeze.